Garabekewül District

 Garabekewül District is a former district of Lebap Province in Turkmenistan.
 The administrative center of the district was the town of Garabekewül.
-It is now part of Halaç, which annexed it on 25 November 2017 by Parliamentary Resolution No. 679-V.
+It is now part of Halaç District, which annexed it on 25 November 2017 by Parliamentary Resolution No. 679-V.

 History

 It was formed in February 1925 as Karabekaul etrap (District) of Leninsk oblast', Turkmen SSR.
-In May 1927, Leninsk oblast' was renamed Chardzhou oblast'.
+In May 1927, Leninsk oblast' was renamed to Chardzhou oblast'.
 In September 1930, when Chardzhou oblast' was abolished, Karabekaul District was directly subordinated to the Turkmen SSR.
 In November 1939, Karabekaul District moved back to the newly reformed Chardzhou oblast'.
-In January 1963, Karabekaul was abolished, but in December 1964 it was restored in direct submission to the Turkmen SSR government.
+In January 1963, Karabekaul was abolished, but it was restored in direct submission to the Turkmen SSR government in December 1964.
 In December 1970, the district rejoined the restored Chardzhou oblast'.

-Following independence, on December 14, 1992, Karabekaul District became part of Lebap Province and was renamed Garabekewül.
+Following independence, on December 14, 1992, Karabekaul District became part of Lebap Province (with identical borders to the old Chardzhou Oblast) and was renamed Garabekewül.

 On November 25, 2017, the Parliament of Turkmenistan eliminated Garabekewül District, transferring its territory to Halaç District.